alex-manis/ddive_config_tool/README.md

 ## Future Improvements

 - **User Authorization**: Implement a simple authentication system for a predefined list of internal users, as this is an internal company tool.
+- **Change Auditing**: Add metadata to each publisher configuration to track who made the last change and when (user, date, time).
 - **Enhanced User Experience**:
   - Replace native browser `alert` and `confirm` dialogs with custom modal windows for a more seamless and modern user experience.
   - Continuously refine form fields and layouts based on user feedback to improve usability.